-Greeneway Improvement District RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the Year Ended September 30, 2021
+Greeneway Improvement District RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the Year Ended September 30, 2022

-Net Change in Fund Balances - Total Governmental Funds

-Amounts reported for governmental activities in the Statement of Activities are different because:

-Governmental funds report capital outlays as expenditures; however, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation.
-This is the amount that capital outlay, \$272,200, and gain on sale of assets, \$19,870, less proceeds,\$(49,674) exceeded depreciation, \$(131,174), in the current period.

-Repayments of bond principal are expenditures in the governmental funds, but the repayments reduce long-term liabilities in the Statement of Net Position.
+Net Change in Fund Balances - Total Governmental Funds \$ (9,950,926) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures; however, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation.
+This is the amount of the write-off of construction in progress, \$(4,285,742), and depreciation, \$(131,174), in the current period.
+(4,416,916) Repayments of bond principal are expenditures in the governmental funds, but the repayments reduce long-term liabilities in the Statement of Net Position.
+10,890,000 Governmental funds report bond discounts as expenditures.

-Bond anticipation note proceeds are reflected as an other financing source at the fund level, however, they are reflected as an addition to liabilities at the government-wide level.

-Unavailable revenues are recognized as a deferred inflow at the fund level.

-However, at the government-wide level revenue is recognized when earned.

-Governmental funds report bond discounts as expenditures.
 However, in the Statement of Activities, the cost is allocated as amortization expense.

-In the Statement of Activities, interest is accrued on outstanding bonds; whereas in governmental funds, interest expenditures are reported when due.
+(34,937) In the Statement of Activities, interest is accrued on outstanding bonds; whereas in governmental funds, interest expenditures are reported when due.
 This is the net amount between the prior year and current year accruals.

-Change in Net Position of Governmental Activities
+232,547 Change in Net Position of Governmental Activities \$ (3,280,232)

-Greeneway Improvement District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL - GENERAL FUND For the Year Ended September 30, 2021
+Greeneway Improvement District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL - GENERAL FUND For the Year Ended September 30, 2022